Tennessee State Route 15: Giles County

 It then passes through Bodenham before intersecting and becoming concurrent with SR 166 and entering Pulaski.
 US 64 then bypasses the city to the south with SR 15/SR 166 going into downtown.
 SR 166 splits and turns south at an intersection with SR 11, with SR 11 becoming concurrent with SR 15.
 They then come to an intersection with US 31/SR 7, where SR 11 splits off and goes north along that highway.
 SR 15 then goes east back to US 64, where they continue east together.
 They go through some more mountains before coming to an interchange with I-65 (Exit 14) in Frankewing.
 US 64/SR 15 then cross into Lincoln County.

 Lincoln County

 They then pass through Boonshill and intersect with SR 244.
-They then intersect with SR 273 before entering Fayetteville and coming to an intersection with US 64 Bypass, a new southern bypass of the city.
+They then intersect with SR 273 before entering Fayetteville and coming to an intersection with US 64 Bypass (US 64 Byp), a new southern bypass of the city.
 US 64/SR 15 then go through downtown to intersect SR 50/US 431 and become concurrent with SR 50.
-They then come to another intersection with US 64 Bypass, which at this point is also concurrent with US 231/SR 10.
+They then come to another intersection with US 64 Byp, which at this point is also concurrent with US 231/SR 10.
 SR 50 then splits off and goes north at another intersection before US 64/SR 15 go east and leave Fayetteville.
 They continue east through farmland and mountains to cross the Elk River before passing through Kelso.
 They then pass just north of Flintville and junction with SR 275.
 They then intersect and have a short concurrency with SR 121 before entering Franklin County.